 We’ve posted before about what to wear for an engagement photo session, but wardrobe isn’t the only way to prepare for your engagement photos!
-So, we wanted to compile a few more tips on what to expect from an engagement session!
+So, here are a few more tips on what to expect from an engagement session!

-These tips are, of course, from our perspective and thus most accurately describe the particular nuances of an Anna Delores Photography session, but I imagine that at least some of these points are relevant for sessions by other photographers, as well!
+These tips are, of course, from our perspective and thus most accurately describe the particular nuances of an Anna Delores Photography session, but many of these points are relevant for sessions by other photographers, as well!

 How to choose an engagement session location